 Abstract & presentation title, maximum 150 words.
 Panel proposals should include a panel description, plus abstracts of up to 150 words per panelist.
 (Word file only.)

 Biography, maximum 150 words.
 (Word file only.)

 CV, maximum two pages.
 (Word or PDF file.)

 Headshot (JPEG file).
 Photos may be posted on the Conference website.
 They will not be used to evaluate submissions.

 Who we’re looking for: Scholars, practitioners, advocates, and students with a passion for animal law.

-Please note that all presenters must register for the conference.
-Limited funding may be available for student presenters.
+Registration: All presenters must register for the Conference.
+Need-based funding may be available.